PaddleOCR-VL Usage Tutorial¶

 3.1 Launching the VLM Inference Service¶

-There are two methods to launch the VLM inference service; choose either one:
+There are three methods to launch the VLM inference service; choose either one:

 -